-- · Keys are exchanged - · The public key encryption algorithm is determined - The symmetric encryption algorithm is determined - · The message authentication algorithm is determined - · The hash algorithm is determined
+- · Keys are exchanged - The public key encryption algorithm is determined - The symmetric encryption algorithm is determined - The message authentication algorithm is determined - · The hash algorithm is determined

 During the key exchange, the server identifies itself to the client with a unique host key.
 If the client has never communicated with this particular server before, the server's host key is unknown to the client and it does not connect.
-OpenSSH gets around this problem by accepting the server's host key.
-This is done after the user is notified and has both accepted and verified the new host key.
+OpenSSH notifies the user that the authenticity of the host cannot be established and prompts the user to accept or reject it.
+The user is expected to independently verify the new host key before accepting it.
 In subsequent connections, the server's host key is checked against the saved version on the client, providing confidence that the client is indeed communicating with the intended server.
 If, in the future, the host key no longer matches, the user must remove the client's saved version before a connection can occur.